liammcluckie/cbd-shield/README.md

     a.
 As a returning visitor, I want to find reviews and testimonials of the brand and products.

     b.
-As a returning visitor, I want to find out detailed information about specific products.
+As a returning visitor, I want to be about to contact the site owner if I have any issues or questions.

     c.
-As a returning visitor, I want to be about to contact the site owner if I have any issues or questions.

-    d.
 As a returning visitor, I want to be able to sign up to a newsletter for offers and information.

 - **Frequent Visitor Goals**